demidenm/hcpya_preprocess/scripts/mriqc/README.md

-# ABCD-BIDS: MRIQC Preprocessing Pipeline
+# HCP-YA: MRIQC Preprocessing Pipeline

-This code is to rerun MRIQC preprocessing.
+This code is to run MRIQC preprocessing.
 The general overview:

 - template.mriqc
     - This is the template used to copy data to a tmp area to preprocess locally.
 It also includes the singularity run for MRIQC + the sync to s3